singhnitink/proteindatamining/README.md

 # proteindatamining
-The python script will be used to mine through the pdb structure It requires protein.pdb and sec_st.dat from vmd
+The python script will be used for the analysis of the protein structures.
+It requires protein.pdb and sec_st.dat from vmd